-For details on eligibility and the application process, please see the Arts Faculty Fieldwork Scheme guidelines
+For details on eligibility and the application process, please see the PhD Fieldwork Grant Scheme web page.

-Eligibility: This scheme is open to PhD students.
+Eligibility: This scheme is open to Doctor of Philosophy (Arts) students.

 Please note: Students who receive funds from Research Data Collection Scheme (above) are not entitled to support from this fund.

-- Download the School Languages and Linguistics Research and Graduate Studies (RAGS) Funding Scheme Application Form.
-Complete form; attach the required supporting documentation; ask your supervisor to comment and endorse the application.
+- Download the School Languages and Linguistics Research and Graduate Studies (RAGS) Funding Scheme application form (45kb Word docx).
+Complete form; attach the required supporting documentation; ask your supervisor to comment and endorse the application

-- If this is your first research funding payment, or if your address or banking details have changed since the last payment, complete an application for student supplier form.
+- If this is your first research funding payment, or if your address or banking details have changed since the last payment, complete an application for student supplier form (195kb Word doc)

-- If applying for GRATS, GRATS Top-Up, PhD Fieldwork, or other schemes, please ensure you have completed the associated Faculty application forms and relevant leave forms via the student portal.
+- If applying for GRATS, PhD Fieldwork Grant Scheme, or other schemes, please ensure you have completed the associated Faculty application forms and relevant leave forms via the Student portal

 Complete Insurance applications at least two weeks prior to travel.
 Please liaise with the University Insurance Officer if you have any queries.